lawrips/launch-json/README.md

 # launch-json
-Helper library that loads the environment variables from vscode's launch.json so that you can run your node app from the command line.
+Helper library that loads the environment variables from Visual Studio Code's ([vscode](https://code.visualstudio.com)) launch.json so that you can run your node app from the command line.

 ## Usage
-Anywhere in your project, just include the following line:
+In your startup file (e.g. server.js, index.js or app.js), just include the following line:

 ```javascript
 require('launch-json');
 ```
 That's it!
-This module will then find the .vscode/launch.json file and merge the environment variables with your process.env.
-This will then allow you to run your node app from the command line without having to manually set the environment variables.
+This module will then find the .vscode/launch.json file in your project and merge the environment variables into your process.env.

+This will then allow you to run your node app from the command line without having to manually set the environment variables in your launch.json.

+## Why launch-json?
+This library is designed specifically for users of vscode who store environment variables in their project's launch.json.
+There's a few scenarios where using this library might be useful:
+* You want to make sure your code runs the same outside of vscode (which starts node processes by default with --debug enabled)
+* You have Mocha tests (or tests from another test framework) which rely on environment variables
+* Your environment variables have colon's in them.
+These are a pain to export into environment variables on macos

 ## Options
 When required as above, this will load the default "launch" configuration from the .vscode/launch.json file.
 To choose a specific configuration, simply: